khulnasoft/integrations-core/iam_access_analyzer/README.md

 ## Overview

 Use AWS Identity and Access Management (IAM) Access Analyzer across your Amazon account to continuously analyze IAM permissions granted with any of your account policies.
-Datadog integrates with Amazon IAM Access Analyzer using a Lambda function that ships its findings as logs to Datadog.
+Khulnasoft integrates with Amazon IAM Access Analyzer using a Lambda function that ships its findings as logs to Khulnasoft.

 ## Setup

 ### Log collection

-1. If you haven't already, set up the [Datadog Forwarder][1] Lambda function.
+1. If you haven't already, set up the [Khulnasoft Forwarder][1] Lambda function.

 2. Create a new rule with type `Rule with an event pattern` in AWS EventBridge.